welson-cariq/poc-wiremock/README.md

 This PoC was developed to test the Forward Carllback feature of the WireMock (http://wiremock.org/).

 ### The structure
-- poc-webhook: it is the project to simulate a WebHook service.
+- poc-webhook: it is the project to simulate a WebHook service
 - extensions: The dependencies that were used as extensions in docker command
 - stubs: the configuration
     - mappings: the stub definition